 Mostly, think about something that’d be useful to you to predict.
 It doesn’t have to be a “make AI run my whole business” predictive model.
 Rather, think about predicting a repetitive task you do a lot — anywhere you “eyeball the data” or “have a feel for the data” is ripe for AI.
 In particular, we’ve seen many businesses benefit greatly from AI’s ability to do natural language processing alongside numerical data — think about data sources where you blend numbers and text.

 In AI, you create a model with historical data.
 If you want to predict a sales win, you’ll want to start with your historical win or lose data.
 Or if you’re classifying text, start with a dataset of text in one row and associated classification tags in an adjacent row.
-Right now, you simply upload a CSV or XLS with this data to your Akkio account.
-In the near future, we’ll make this even easier for you by integrating with the platforms where your data resides — Salesforce, Marketo, Snowflake, etc.
+You can simply upload a CSV or XLS with this data, or connect to tools like Salesforce, Snowflake, Google Sheets, Google BigQuery, or HubSpot.

 Generally, the more data the better.
 But, there are diminishing returns on model quality as your input dataset gets really big.
 And you can often make a great model with surprisingly small amounts of data.
 The first thing Akkio does with your data is automatically identify the data type in each column — it identifies input data as a category, text, number, date, unique ID, and so on.
 If Akkio mis-identifies anything here, you can simply change the data type from a drop down menu and Akkio will learn to do it better next time (this is one place we actually use Akkio to make Akkio!).

 Time to make your model.
 Just select the column you want to predict.
 Akkio creates a unique neural network for your data, usually in ~10 seconds.
 Start with the “Fastest” Training Mode.
 You can eke out a slightly better model when you want by changing your Training Mode to “Highest Quality”.